104 N Trinity, Decatur TX 76234 (940) 627-4427

 mortgage, size of down payment, move-in deadline, or circumstances for buying

 could be used to the seller’s benefit in negotiations.
-While you want your Realtor® to
+While you want your Realtor®

-sellers and their agents.
+the sellers and their agents.

 #16 Measure twice, sign once